Pierre-Monier/portfolio/README.md

 # portfolio
-I made a portfolio website, but after I realase that my GitHub profile was alreay a portfolio.
+I made a portfolio website, but after I realised that my GitHub profile was already a portfolio.
 So this project is kind of useless :/